 It is not easy to figure out what happens here exactly.
 The following chart represents observations – please correct me if I’m wrong.

-The good news is that all the inner join pairs are emitted.
+All the inner join pairs are emitted in both scenarios.
 Since we’re no longer windowed, even scenario 1 is represented.
-The empty brackets represent scenarios 3 and 4 – the output is more or less a notification that the state for those cases has been updated, but as they could not be joined, the new state is empty/null.
-The KTables take some time to materialize and though the chart suggests that they appear immediately after the last event, it was significant in the tests.
-This is due to the fact that the output changelog of a KTable is updated in batches.
-In our case, all data has been processed before such an update happens, so we’re missing events 5.1 and 6.2 from the join output.
+Empty brackets represent a notification that the state for the keys those scenarios has been updated, but as they could not be joined, the new state is empty/null.
+With caching enabled all data has been processed before a cache flush happens, so we’re missing events 5.1 and 6.1 from the join output.
 Another curious thing is that events are duplicated.
 According to KAFKA-4609 this is caused by the fact that both source tables are flushed individually and therefore both trigger the join.
 This seems to fit as the first set of emissions contains the empty update for scenario 3 whereas the second set contains scenario 4.

 Outer Join KTable-KTable

-Apart from the duplication that occurs in the outer join as well, it behaves pretty much as expected:
+Apart from the duplication that occurs in the outer join as well when enabling caching, it behaves pretty much as expected:

 Left Join KTable-KTable